FranciscoMoretti/site/content/code-tips/dont-repeat-yourself-dry.md

 ### 🛠️ How to Apply
 - **Extract Reusable Functions:** Identify code blocks with similar functionality and extract them into reusable functions.
 Reuse these functions across your codebase. ✂️
-- **Create Reusable Components**: Modularize your code by creating reusable components or classes that encapsulate common functionality.
+- **Create Reusable Classes**: Modularize your code by creating reusable classes that encapsulate common functionality.
 This allows you to reuse the same code across different parts of your application. 🧩
 - **Refactor Duplicate Code**: Regularly review your codebase and refactor any duplicate code you come across.
 Consolidate repeated logic into a single location to ensure consistency and reduce maintenance efforts. 🔁

 ## Pros and Cons